solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 ## New Terminology

-- Feature Gate program: The Core BPF program introduced in [SIMD 0089](https://github.com/solana-foundation/solana-improvement-documents/pull/89) that will own all feature accounts.
+- **Feature Gate program**: The Core BPF program introduced in [SIMD 0089](https://github.com/solana-foundation/solana-improvement-documents/pull/89) that will own all feature accounts.
-- Feature-Request account: The PDA under the Feature Gate program used to track features requested for activation.
+- **Feature-Request PDA**: The PDA under the Feature Gate program used to track features requested for activation.
-- Feature-Queue account: The PDA under the Feature Gate program used to track features queued for activation that must have support signaled by nodes.
+- **Feature-Queue PDA**: The PDA under the Feature Gate program used to track features queued for activation that must have support signaled by nodes.
+- **Validator Support-Signal PDA**: The PDAs under the Feature Gate program created by validator support signal transactions to track a vote account's list of features supported.
+- **Feature Gate Tombstone PDA**: The PDA under the Feature Gate program used to assign as the owner of accounts no longer needed for the feature activation process, effectively removing them from the Feature Gate program's owned accounts list.

 ## Detailed Design